RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Full-System Evaluation

-In this section, we describe extensive experiments using synthesized tasksets to evaluate the performance of the proposed RTGPU real-time scheduling approach, via both schedulability tests and a real system.
-We choose self-suspension~\cite{bletsas2015errata} and STGM~\cite{saha2019stgm}: Spatio-Temporal GPU Management for Real-Time Tasks as baselines to compare with, as they represent the state-of-the-art in fine-grained (SM-granularity) GPU real-time scheduling algorithms and schedulability tests.
-Three approaches are used in our experiments. \textbf{1.
+We conducted extensive experiments to evaluate the performance of the proposed RTGPU real-time scheduling approach.
+We choose self-suspension~\cite{bletsas2015errata}, STGM~\cite{saha2019stgm}: Spatio-Temporal GPU Management for Real-Time Tasks, and Enhanced MPCP \cite{patel2018analytical}: Analytical enhancements and practical insights for mpcp with self-suspensions as baselines to compare with, as they represent the state-of-the-art in both entire GPU and fine-grained (SM-granularity) GPU real-time scheduling algorithms and schedulability tests. \textbf{1.
 Proposed RTGPU:} the proposed real-time GPU scheduling of hard deadline parallel tasks with fine-grain utilization of persistent threads, interleaved execution, virtual SM, and fixed-priority federated scheduling. \textbf{2.
 Self-Suspension:} real-time GPU scheduling of hard deadline parallel tasks with the persistent threads with self-suspension scheduling, as in \cite{bletsas2015errata}. \textbf{3.
 STGM:} real-time GPU scheduling of hard deadline parallel tasks with the persistent threads and busy-waiting scheduling, as in \cite{saha2019stgm}.
+This work also tested and analyzed the self-suspension scheduling under different scenarios. \textbf{4.
+Enhanced MPCP:} real-time GPU scheduling of hard deadline parallel tasks with hybrid approach of the enhancements and practical insights for MPCP with self-suspension, as in \cite{patel2018analytical}.
+Please note that there is no previous scheduling algorithm that exactly matches the proposed system model.
+All the above scheduling algorithms are modified to match the proposed model.
+Some unique good features may be slightly scarified in the modification.
+For example, STGM can support multiple CPU cores but in our system model, we only use one CPU core.